 Those looking to tap into their home’s equity should be aware of a few important considerations.

-First, unlike a VA Streamline refinance, homeowners must deal with their closing costs at the closing table.
+First, unlike a VA Streamline refinance, homeowners can’t simply roll their closing costs on top of their loan.
+But you can finance your closing costs into your new loan as long as you can still meet a lender’s requirements for loan-to-value ratio.
 These costs and fees can vary based on a host of factors but typically range from 3 to 5 percent of the loan amount.

 Veterans should evaluate VA refinance offers closely, especially unsolicited mailers and advertisements.
 These often sound too good to be true, and that’s because they are.
 Some lenders will promise big benefits, but hide a bunch of costs and fees in the fine print.
 Others won’t clearly explain they’re offering a riskier adjustable-rate loan.